puppetlabs/puppetlabs-accounts/README.md

 Setting `sshkey_custom_path` is typically associated with setting `AuthorizedKeysFile /var/lib/ssh/%u/authorized_keys` in your sshd config file.

 <a id="data-in-hiera"></a>
-### Data in hiera
+### Data in Hiera

-The module supports placing all account data into hiera.
+The accounts module supports storing all account data in Hiera.

 Example: